 A. Purpose.
-Section 7.12.050 through Section 7.12.120 shall be known as the Utility Privilege Tax Law.
+This Chapter is known as the Utility Privilege Tax Law.
 The authority to impose utility privilege taxes is granted to the City by Oregon statutes and is exercised to the fullest extent of the state laws.
 The revenues generated by the Utility Privilege Tax Law are for general revenue purposes and are not regulatory.